mlengineerels/ml_deployment_production/README.md

 - **Production Environment:**
     - Cluster Management: The jobs use an existing Databricks cluster (specified via existing_cluster_id).
 When a scheduled job is triggered, the cluster will turn on if it is not already running.
-    - MLflow Tracking & Model Registry:Each model training run logs experiments and registers models using MLflow.
+    - MLflow Tracking & Model Registry: Each model training run logs experiments and registers models using MLflow.
 This ensures traceability and enables model promotion based on evaluation metrics.

 This workflow ensures that every code change is tested, integrated, and deployed in a structured manner, aligning with the repository's overall architecture for end-to-end ML model deployment.